It's been another exciting day at iMedia, with lots of thought-provoking conversations taking place around the future of digital marketing.

-- 22 replace of businesses say influencer marketing is their fastest-growing customer acquisition channel, beating out search and email marketing.
+- 22 percent of businesses say influencer marketing is their fastest-growing customer acquisition channel, beating out search and email marketing.

-- 70 replace of consumers say they'd rather learn about a new product through content, such an influencer post, than through a traditional ad.
+- 70 percent of consumers say they'd rather learn about a new product through content, such an influencer post, than through a traditional ad.

-- 75 replace of 600 marketers and communication reps surveyed think influencers are effective for lead generation.
+- 75 percent of 600 marketers and communication reps surveyed think influencers are effective for lead generation.

 - $255 million is the amount companies are investing in Instagram influencer-sponsored posts each month.

 Source: Inc Magazine (Feb 2017)

 Stringer went on to support the power of micro-influencers, indicating that their voice is much more authentic than, say, a celebrity.
 They are also significantly more affordable.
 The key is to figure out a way to build relationships with relevant micro-influencers at scale.

 Corey Olfert, head of content marketing strategy at GE Digital, presented next and gave us some good news -- and some bad news.
 In 2000, the human attention span was 15 seconds.
 The good news is that we humans beat goldfish, which have an attention span of nine seconds.
 The bad news is that by 2015 we stopped beating the gold fish.
 Our attention span has dropped to eight seconds.